The Nuon Slack app posts deploy, action, workflow, and approval events into Slack

 - Click Install in Slack.
 You’ll be redirected to Slack’s OAuth consent screen.

 - Approve the requested scopes.
-Slack redirects back to Nuon and creates the workspace installation.
+Slack redirects back to Nuon and creates the

 - The workspace now shows up under Slack → Linked workspaces for your org.